 - Chatham – 152 bites per 100,000 residents

 - Bulloch – 87 bites per 100,000 residents

 - Effingham – 24 bites per 100,000 residents

 While it is nice to see that Macon did not make the list, there is good reason to be careful with unknown dogs and know what you will do in case of a dog attack.

 Call Bethune Law Firm To Review Your Injury Claim

 Dog bites can happen very unexpectedly, but when they do, they are always traumatic and frightening.
 For this reason, you will want your legal affairs handled by a professional lawyer who can provide you with an intelligent plan to get the compensation you deserve.
-Call Bethune Law Firm at 1-800-INJURED to arrange your FREE consultation today!
+Call Bethune Law Firm at 4048757800 to arrange your FREE consultation today!